-The development of the PNA is being managed through existing resources within North Tyneside Council, NHS North Tyneside CCG and NHS North of England Commissioning Support.
+The development of the PNA has been managed through existing resources within North Tyneside Council, the ICB and NHS North of England Commissioning Support.

-10. Legal

-The National Health Service (Pharmaceutical Services and Local Pharmaceutical Services) Regulations 2013, as amended, set out the legislative framework for the review and publication of a Pharmaceutical Needs Assessment (PNA) including consultation thereon.
+This PNA is a statutory responsibility which records the need for pharmaceutical services within a specific area.
+The National Health Service (Pharmaceutical Services and Local Pharmaceutical Services) Regulations 2013 set out the legislative basis for this report.

-Schedule 1 of the 2013 Regulations prescribes the information that must be included in a PNA including how the PNA was carried out.

-11. Consultation/community engagement

-The PNA must be developed in consultation with a range of stakeholders in keeping with the NHS (Pharmaceutical Services and Local Pharmaceutical Services) Regulations 2013.
-The consultation period will commence on 1st July 2022 for 60 days with the draft PNA on the North Tyneside Council website in keeping with the requirements of the Regulations:
+The PNA has been developed in consultation with a range of stakeholders in keeping with the 2013 Regulations.

+The consultation period commenced on 1 July 2022 and the draft PNA was placed on the Council website for 60 days in keeping with the requirement of the Regulations: